Adrian-GODD/es_extended/README.md

 # es_extended

+**This is not the official ESX repo, this is a fork from 04/22/2020.
+If you want to know why yo don't find the official ESX repo anymore, take a look at this : [Click](https://github.com/ESX-Org/es_extended2)**

 es_extended is a roleplay framework for FiveM.
 ESX is short for nothing.
 The to-go framework for creating an economy based roleplay server on FiveM and most popular on the platform, too!

 Featuring many extra resources to fit roleplaying servers, here's a taste of what's available: